 I’ll bet you’ve never grilled rhubarb.
 Well, I hadn’t either until recently when I listened to an interview with Tinky Weisblat, author of Love, Laughter, and Rhubarb.
 She was talking about the versatility of rhubarb as an ingredient in not only pies but cocktails, appetizers, and main courses, and at one point she mentioned that rhubarb can be grilled.

 Who knew?
 I thought I’d give it a try.

 This is what rhubarb looks like at my supermarket.
 It’s several individual stalks bound together with ties.
 They come in different sizes; I bought a small bundle of four stalks to experiment with.
 Continue reading Grilled Rhubarb→

 A cedar-planked goat cheese appetizer is not the first thing that comes to mind when I think about a pre-meal snack.
 Those who know me know that I’m more likely to grab a handful of potato chips or a slice of cheddar cheese on a Ritz cracker than head for the grilled goat cheese.

-In a previous post, I wrote about the two types of skirt steak—inside skirt steak and outside skirt steak—and showed an example of grilling inside skirt steak with a spicy Korean marinade on my Weber Summit 450 gas grill.
+In a previous post, I wrote about the two types of skirt steak—outside skirt steak and inside skirt steak—and showed an example of grilling inside skirt steak with a spicy Korean marinade on my Weber Summit 450 gas grill.